Echo-Nie/ADGSyn/README.md

 ### How to Start

 Locate the `Data.md` file within the `data` directory to retrieve the data.
-Then, execute the `main.py` script in the `Main` directory to proceed.
+Then, execute the `main.py` script in the `src` directory to proceed.

 ```python
 python main.py